hawkeyes0v0/SupercapacitorSolarNode/README.md

 One thing I have noticed is that the MPPT charger is quite noisy... it hurts RX consistency when charging.
 Something I will have to look at in the future.
 Maybe more filtering caps on the MPPT output?

+Also, Meshtastic does not support battery voltage below 2.5v, so if the capacitor voltage drops below that, it assumes the node is USB powered...
+Not a big deal since it rarely drops that low, but still a little annoying.

 ![testing3](pics/testing3.png)